ibm-cloud-docs/speech-to-text-data/index.md

 -   [Audio formats](/docs/speech-to-text-data?topic=speech-to-text-data-audio-formats) - You can transcribe Ogg or Web Media (WebM) audio with the Opus or Vorbis codec, MP3 (or MPEG), Waveform Audio File Format (WAV), Free Lossless Audio Codec (FLAC), Linear 16-bit Pulse-Code Modulation (PCM), G.729, A-law, mu-law (or u-law), and basic audio.
 By using a format that supports compression, you can maximize the amount of audio data that you can send with a request.
 -   [Languages and models](/docs/speech-to-text-data?topic=speech-to-text-data-models) - You can transcribe audio by using broadband or narrowband models.
 Use broadband for audio that is sampled at a minimum rate of 16 kHz.
 Use narrowband for audio that is sampled at a minimum rate of 8 kHz.
+-   [Speech activity detection](/docs/speech-to-text?-datatopic=speech-to-text-data-input#detection) - For most languages, you can use two parameters to control which parts of the audio stream are used for speech recognition.
+The parameters can help ensure that only relevant audio is processed for speech recognition by suppressing background noise and non-speech events that can adversely affect the quality of speech recognition.
 -   [Audio transmission](/docs/speech-to-text-data?topic=speech-to-text-data-input#transmission) - You can pass audio as a continuous stream of data chunks or as a one-shot delivery that passes all of the data at one time.
 With streaming, the service enforces inactivity and session [timeouts](/docs/speech-to-text-data?topic=speech-to-text-data-input#timeouts).

 ## Output features